Pell Stream Hut

 Provisions on Site

-There are two billies, a pot, three fry pans, the camp oven has been nicked by someone, two plastic buckets, a gas cooker, a tomahawk, an axe, a saw, a plastic hearth brush and shovel, a hammer, a flathead screwdriver, a small machete, a supply of permolat and nails, and some bleach in marked bottles for doing the mattresses.
+There are two billies, a pot, three fry pans, two plastic buckets, a gas cooker, a tomahawk, an axe, a saw, a plastic hearth brush and shovel, a hammer, a flathead screwdriver, a small machete, and a supply of permolat and nails.
+Some kind soul has left a pair of emergency undies there in case a dry pair is needed!